For the Pixel 3, Google is betting on a chip to bring Android security

-During Google's Pixel 3 event in New York last Tuesday, the company mentioned that their latest phones would be the first devices to have its Titan M security chip.
-If the name sounds familiar, it's because Google first announced its Titan chip for its cloud servers in 2017, which keeps services like Gmail and Google Drive safe from cyberattacks.
+During Google's Pixel 3 event in New York last Tuesday, the company mentioned that its latest phones would be the first devices to have its Titan M security chip.
+If the name sounds familiar, it's because Google first announced the Titan chip for its cloud servers in 2017; it's meant to keep services like Gmail and Google Drive safe from cyberattacks.

 In July, Google also announced the Titan Security Key, which doesn't actually use the Titan chip.

-The Pixel 3 would be the first time that Google's own security chip is in the hands of everyday people, as the previous Titan chips were only used internally on Google's data centers.
-In a blog post on Wednesday, Google detailed how the chips work and why it makes the Pixel 3 the most secure Android phone you could get.
+The Pixel 3 would be the first time Google's own security chip is in the hands of everyday people, as the previous Titan chip was used only internally, on Google's data centers.
+In a blog post Wednesday, Google detailed how the Titan M works and why it makes the Pixel 3 the most secure Android phone you can get.

-Android, the most popular mobile operating system in the world, also deals with a bad reputation for security after years of flaws and vulnerabilities.
+Android, the most popular mobile operating system in the world, also wrestles with a bad reputation for security, after years of flaws and vulnerabilities.

-Its open platform, which provided freedom for users to install any app they wanted and for manufacturers to pre-install apps, also lead to security headaches.
-It also doesn't help that while Google pushes out security updates to fix new vulnerabilities, not everyone is on the latest version of Android to receive them.
+Its open platform, which provided freedom for users to install any app they wanted and for manufacturers to preinstall apps, also led to security headaches.
+It also doesn't help that though Google pushes out security updates to fix new vulnerabilities, not everyone is on the latest version of Android and so doesn't receive them.

-By comparison, Apple's iOS, with its restricted App Store and sandboxed environment, has dealt with much less security issues.
-For years, Apple leverage security with hardware with its Secure Enclave, a key manager on main processor that stores encrypted keys.
+By comparison, Apple's iOS, with its restricted App Store and sandboxed environment, has dealt with far fewer security issues.
+For years, Apple has relied on a hardware-based security measure called the Secure Enclave, a key manager that's isolated from the main processor and stores encrypted keys.

-The Titan M chip is its own dedicated chip though, not a part of the Qualcomm Snapdragon 845 processor, which already has its own security features.
+The Titan M chip is its own dedicated chip and not a part of the Qualcomm Snapdragon 845 processor, which already has its own security features.

-The chip introduces Verified Boot to Android phones, a feature that has been on Chromebooks for years and keeps devices secure on start-up.
-It makes sure that your phone and the apps you're using haven't been tampered with by hackers.
+The chip introduces Verified Boot to Android phones, a feature that's been on Chromebooks for years and is designed to keep devices secure on start-up.
+It's meant to ensure that your phone and the apps you're using haven't been tampered with by hackers.

 The chip also looks to protect the Pixel 3's lockscreen passcode by encrypting and storing the security keys on the hardware.

-It also creates and stores private keys for third-party apps and payments.
-Google believes that these security checks means one day you'll be able to safely voting online, mentioning e-voting as one of the new possibilities in its blog post.
+In addition, it creates and stores private keys for third-party apps and payments.
+Google says these security checks means one day you'll be able to safely vote online, mentioning e-voting as one of the new possibilities in its blog post.

 Discuss: For the Pixel 3, Google is betting on a chip to bring Android security